-When users first log into Office 365, they'll be confronted with a wide range of tools—some they've seen before, and some that are totally new.
+When users first log into Microsoft 365, they’ll be confronted with a wide range of tools—some they’ve seen before, and some that are totally new.
 So what are they likely to do?

 Nine times out of ten, they’ll go straight for the software they’re used to and continue working the same way they always have.
 In which case, they’ll miss out on many of the features that make cloud computing so great in the first place!

-Teach your users about key Office 365 concepts
+Teach your users about key Microsoft 365 concepts

-Did you know there are 20 ways to create an Office 365 Group?
-If your users don't know what they're doing, you could see the number of groups in your tenant spiral out of control fast.
+Did you know there are 20 ways to create a Microsoft 365 group?
+If your users don’t know what they’re doing, you could see the number of groups in your tenant spiral out of control fast.

 Many companies have experienced success publishing internal content that explains the change in IT and breaks down best practices to help everyone work effectively.
 Smaller organizations might prefer to rely on in-person training, team meetings, or informal chats.

-Microsoft’s Office 365 Training Center is a treasure trove of resources designed to help everyone in your organization make proper, productive use of the tools available to them.
+Microsoft’s Microsoft 365 Training Center is a treasure trove of resources designed to help everyone in your organization make proper, productive use of the tools available to them.